 If you are having trouble with Facebook not pulling the correct pictures from your website, Facebook Debugger is your first point of call to troubleshoot.

 In the Sharing Debugger tab on the homepage, paste the URL of the page that isn’t working and click Debug.
-From there you will see a preview of what the page looks like when shared to Facebook along with any errors that may be stopping it from displaying correctly.
+From there you will see a preview of what the page looks like when shared

 To fix an image problem go to the Time Scraped line and click recrawl.
 This will make Facebook go back over your page and update it with any changes you have made to it, ensuring that the view is current.